robrwo/perl-Dist-Zilla-Plugin-Test-CVE/README.md

 # SECURITY CONSIDERATIONS

-This will only identify known CVEs in list dependencies.
+This will only identify known CVEs in listed dependencies.
 It may not identify CVEs in undeclared prerequisites or deep prerequisites.

 The results from running [Test::CVE](https://metacpan.org/pod/Test%3A%3ACVE) on a CPAN distribution may or may not be useful.